gmacario/gmacario.github.io/_posts/2022-01-17-arneis-dev-cw02.md

 ![image](https://user-images.githubusercontent.com/75182/149655818-d9314337-ca4e-4acf-9474-2c10bffce4e4.png)

+While waiting for some suggestions on how to - for instance - create a [Gantt chart](https://en.wikipedia.org/wiki/Gantt_chart) from GitHub data, if you want to drill down on any specific open or closed issues, just [look at our GitHub repository](https://github.com/B-AROL-O/ARNEIS).

-As usual, if you are interested to learn what we've been doing please click on the "Watch" button at the top right of <https://github.com/B-AROL-O/ARNEIS>
+Also, if you are interested to track what we've been doing please click on the "Watch" button at the top right of <https://github.com/B-AROL-O/ARNEIS>

 Talk to you next week!